CAD97/fmod-rs/README.md

 own asynchronous command queue.
 See the [Studio API Threads white paper] for more information on FMOD Studio threading.
-Syncrhonous Update is very much a power-user feature and needs to be encapsulated in a thread-safe worker queue to be used properly, though, so it is acceptable if the thread-unsafe API is salty.
+Syncrhonous Update is very much a power-user feature and needs to be encapsulated in a thread-safe worker queue to be used properly, though, so it is acceptable if the thread-unsafe API is not the most ergonomic to use.<p>You might be tempted to thus just make `System` construction `unsafe` and call that enough; let the user deal with it.
+However,
-<p>You might be tempted to thus just make `System` construction `unsafe` and
+a) that goes against the Rust philosophy for typed correctness, as any "leakage" of FMOD.rs types to code not aware of the giant caveat would then be unsound;
-call that enough; let the user deal with it.
-However, a) that goes against the Rust philosophy for typed correctness, as any "leakage" of FMOD.rs types to code not aware of the giant caveat would then be unsound; and b) would potentially still be unsound anyway if FMOD.rs API calls are still made from safe code without knowledge that the thread-unsafe version has been initialized — every entry point to the API that doesn't take a type that's witness to the unsafe construction would need to be audited to fail in a thread-safe manner.<p>Thus, exposing the thread-unsafe usage of FMOD is a high-effort endeavor with minimal payoff; FMOD _permits_ thread-unsafe usage but _recommends_ using the inbuilt thread-safe command batching.
+and b) would potentially still be unsound anyway if FMOD.rs API calls are still made from safe code without knowledge that the thread-unsafe version has been initialized — every entry point to the API that doesn't take a type that is witness to the unsafe construction would need to be audited to fail in a thread-safe manner.<p>Thus, exposing the thread-unsafe usage of FMOD is a high-effort endeavor with minimal payoff; FMOD _permits_ thread-unsafe usage but _recommends_ using the inbuilt thread-safe command batching.

 [Studio API Threads white paper]: https://fmod.com/resources/documentation-api?version=2.02&page=white-papers-studio-threads.html
 [Threads and Thread Safety white paper]: https://fmod.com/resources/documentation-api?version=2.02&page=white-papers-threads.html